gdtk-uq/gdtk/website/content/docs/getting-started/install-and-run-on-hpc.md

     cd dgd/src/eilmer
     make FLAVOUR=fast WITH_MPI=1 install

+To complete the install, remember to set your environment variables as described on the [getting started page]({{< relref "docs/getting-started/_index.md#setting-up-for-a-first-time-run-of-eilmer" >}}).

 ### Running

 Where possible, try to use a full node at a time on Goliath.